History of University College London: 20th century

 In 1900 the University of London was reconstituted as a federal university with new statutes drawn up under the University of London Act 1898.
 UCL, along with a number of other colleges in London, became schools of the University of London.
-While most of the constituent institutions retained their autonomy, UCL was merged into the University in 1907 under the University College London (Transfer) Act 1905 and lost its legal independence.
+While most of the constituent institutions retained their autonomy, UCL was merged into the University in 1907 under the University College London (Transfer) Act 1905 (5 Edw.
+7. c. xci) and lost its legal independence.
 (KCL also surrendered its independence a few years later, in 1910.)
 This necessitated the separation of University College Hospital and University College School as separate institutions (which they remain).
 A new charter in 1977 re-incorporated UCL and restored its independence, although it remained a college of the University of London and was not able to award degrees in its own right until 2005.

 Further pioneering professorships established in the 20th century included phonetics (1921, Daniel Jones), Ramsay professor of chemical engineering (1923, E. C. Williams), psychology (1928, Charles Spearman), and papyrology (1950, Sir Eric Gardner Turner).

 In 1906, Sir Gregory Foster, who had been Secretary of the College, was appointed to the new post of Provost of UCL, which he occupied until 1929.

 In 1973, UCL became the first international link to the ARPANET, the precursor of today's internet, sending the world's first electronic mail, or e-mail, in the same year.
 UCL was also one of the first universities in the world to conduct space research.
 It is the driving force of the Mullard Space Science Laboratory, managed by UCL's Department of Space and Climate Physics.

 In 1993 a shake up of the University of London meant that UCL (and other colleges) gained direct access to government funding and the right to confer University of London degrees themselves.
 This led to UCL being regarded as a de facto university in its own right.